Public Safety

 Why This Matters

-For too long, “public safety” has been narrowly equated with the number of police officers.
-While a fully staffed department is essential, safety is fundamentally shaped long before a 911 call is made.
-A dark, poorly marked street is a public safety failure.
-A sidewalk obstructed by an untreated mental health crisis is a public safety failure.
-A business district where vandalism and petty crime go unchallenged is a public safety failure.
+For too long public safety has been equated with the number of police officers.
+While a fully staffed police department is essential, safety is fundamentally shaped long before a 911 call is made.
+A dark street, a sidewalk obstructed by an untreated mental health crisis, and a business district where vandalism goes unchallenged are all public safety failures.
+Our current approach asks police to solve problems they are not designed to fix, stretching them thin and deepening community frustration.